z3i/gutenberg/book/get_started.md

     $ {{repo}} --init

-It generates all the scaffolding: `book` folder, `context.yml` and `structure.md`.
+It generates all the scaffolding: `book` folder, `context.yml`, and `structure.md`.
 То generate `README.md`, you say:

     $ {{repo}}

-There are options, you can get a list using `-h` flag:
+There are options.
+You can get a list using `-h` flag:

     $ {{repo}} -h